smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-### 2. Why it matters for AI infrastructure / NCA-AIIO
+### 2. Why it matters for AI infrastructure
-From an AI infrastructure perspective (covered in your NCA-AIIO preparation), this topic is important because:
+From an AI infrastructure perspective, this topic is important because:

 - Large-scale AI training often spans multiple nodes **and** multiple GPUs per node.
 You therefore need both GPU programming (e.g., CUDA) **and** distributed processing (MPI) to scale.
 - The article highlights **CUDA-aware MPI** — MPI libraries that can send/receive GPU memory buffers directly (avoiding host staging) which improves efficiency.